ITISFoundation/osparc-simcore/packages/postgres-database/src/simcore_postgres_database/migration/README.md

-pip install -r packages/postgres-database/requirements/dev.txt # install sc-pg package docker-compose -f services/docker-compose.yml -f services/docker-compose-ops.yml up adminer # bring db and ui up docker ps # find the published port for the db sc-pg discover -u simcore -p simcore --port=32787 # discover the db sp-pg info # what revision are we at? sc-pg upgrade head # to to latest if necessary sc-pg review -m "Altered_table_why" # create a revision, note: the string will be part of the script sc-pg upgrade head # apply the revision
+pip install -r packages/postgres-database/requirements/dev.txt # install sc-pg package docker-compose -f services/docker-compose.yml -f services/docker-compose-ops.yml up adminer # bring db and ui up docker ps # find the published port for the db sc-pg discover -u scu -p adminadmin --port=5432 # discover the db sc-pg info # what revision are we at? sc-pg upgrade head # to to latest if necessary sc-pg review -m "Altered_table_why" # create a revision, note: the string will be part of the script sc-pg upgrade head # apply the revision